CDP-Choline

 CDP-choline stands for cytidine 5-diphosphocholine, an intermediate in the

-biosynthesis of membrane phospholipids and brain
+biosynthesis (natural production in the body) of cell membrane phospholipids and brain

 acetylcholine.
 CDP-choline is approved in